OpenDSA/OpenDSA/RST/en/PIFLA/MajorConcepts.rst

    current square on the tape), a control unit, and possibly some optional storage in the form of a stack.
-   Within the control unit, the numbers represent :term:`states`, which are the specific positions on the dial that the arrow may point to.
+   Within the control unit, the numbers represent :term:`states <state>`, which are the specific positions on the dial that the arrow may point to.

 While this picture shows the physical components of the "computer", it is not showing the control behavior (what to do when we are in a